tektutor/kubernetes-may-2021/Day2/3NodeClusterSetup/README.md

 ```
 ![Node List](https://github.com/tektutor/kubernetes-may-2021/blob/master/Day2/3NodeClusterSetup/node-list.png)

-If you see similar output on your systemm, your 3 node Kubernetes cluster is all set !!!
+If you see similar output on your system, your 3 node Kubernetes cluster is all set !!!